-It was a cruel blow for a side that gave nothing short of total commitment and, with a bit more co-ordination in midfield and up front, could well have been looking forward to a place in yesterday's draw for the first round proper.
+It was a cruel blow for a side that gave nothing short of total commitment and, with a bit more co-ordination in midfield and upfront, could well have been looking forward to a place in yesterday's draw for the first round proper.

-As it was Kettering created few chances and took two of them, while Lynn made a similar number but could only take one.
+As it was Kettering created few chances and took two of them, while Lynn made a similar number but could only take the one.

 Both sides were finding it difficult to string more than two or three passes together and there were a number of crunching tackles to keep the referee occupied.

-Lynn goalkeeper Mick Drewery made the first of number of fine saves during the afternoon when he did well to keep out a powerful header from Atkins after 15 minutes.
+Lynn goalkeeper Mick Drewery made the first of a number of fine saves during the afternoon when he did well to keep out a powerful header from Atkins after 15 minutes.

 Bircumshaw was having a fine game at the back for Lynn, and he came close with a near post header at the other end from an Elliot free kick.

 Wiles put Easthall in the clear on the left as the home side tried to spring the offside trap.
-The ex-Poppies favourite raced to the by-line and hammered over a cross that left the defence stranded and found Thompson, whose side foot shot was cleared off the line by a defender.
+The ex-Poppies favourite raced to the by-line and hammered over a cross that left the defence stranded and found Thomson, whose side foot shot was cleared off the line by a defender.

 Adams came on for Thompson and Lynn began throwing bodies forward.
-Watts had a superb chip from a free kick well saved by the Poppies keeper.
+Watt's had a superb chip from a free kick well saved by the Poppies keeper.

 Chapman hit a near post cross from the right, Easthall's flick shot rebounded off the keeper and Burrows prodded the ball home at close range.

 Lynn continued to surge forward in a desperate search for the equaliser.
-Thirty seconds before time the visiting fans were on their feet as Adams put the ball in the net following a Burrows free kick and a Chapman knock down.
+Thirty seconds before time the visiting fans were on their feet as Adams put the ball in the net following a Burrows free-kick and a Chapman knock down.

-But the linesman's flag went up for offside and Lynn were out of the Cup, but not without a fight.
+But the linesman's flag went up for offside and Lynn were out of the cup, but not without a fight.